deepanshs/mrinversion/docs/getting_started.rst

 .. note::

-    The CSDM file-format is supported by most NMR software, such as, SIMPSON, DMFIT, RMN.
+    The CSDM file-format is supported by most NMR software, such as SIMPSON, DMFIT, RMN.
     A python package supporting CSDM file-format, csdmpy, is also available.

 .. plot::